wingbackapp/kind/doc/a-kind-introduction.md

 The crate comes with more features.

-This blog post is too short to detail them all, the documentation is better suited, but here's for a taste of it.
+This introduction is too short to detail them all, the documentation is better suited, but here's for a taste of it.

 When you use this kind of struct in the Rust ecosystem, you usually need to implement a few standard traits, like `PartialEq` and `Eq`, `Hash`, `PartialOrd` and `Ord`, `Debug`.
 Kind comes with those implementations.